survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

   /* Entry point (defaults to index.js) */
   "main": "dist-modules",

+  /* ES6 entry points for bundlers to pick up */
+  /* This assumes only standard features are used! */ "jsnext:main": "./src",
+  "module": "./src",

-  /* Package dependencies needed to use it (peer deps can work too, see beloq) */ "dependencies": { ... },
+  /* Package dependencies needed to use it (peer deps can work too, see below) */ "dependencies": { ... },

   /* Package development dependencies needed to develop/compile it */